Kristen Santos-Griswold: Biography

+Career

 Santos entered her first professional competition in 2013 and entered the US Olympic qualifying tournament in early 2014 but failed to qualify for the 2014 Winter Olympics in Russia.
 In 2015, she participated in her first World Cup.
 In Dresden, she raced the 500 and 1500 meters and placed 32nd and 28th, respectively.
 A few days later, she took part in the 2015 Winter Universiade for the United States.
 In February 2019, Santos was on the podium for the first time in the World Cup.
 With the mixed relay team, Santos, Aaron Tran, Jonathan So, and Maame Biney won bronze in Turin.
 Later that year, she became American champion in the 1000 and 1500 meters and therefore also won the all-round classification.
 In the 2019-20 season, she won her first individual medal in the World Cup: bronze in Nagoya in the 1000 meters.
 She also won bronze that season with the relay team (Santos, Biney, Julie Letai, and Corinne Stoddard) in Shanghai.

 Santos experienced her breakthrough in 2021 by finishing eighth in the final standings during the 2021 World Championships in Dordrecht.
 She was also second in the final standings of the 2021–22 World Cup behind Suzanne Schulting due to a third place in Beijing and a win in Nagoya over 1000 meters.
 In the 1500 meters, she finished fourth in the final standings with a bronze medal over that distance in Beijing.
 She also qualified for her first Olympics.

+In 2023, Santos completed the Four Continents Short Track Speed Skating Championships and won three gold medals in the 500 meters, 1000 meters and 1500 meters and the silver medal in the 2000 meter mixed relay.
+That year she became the first American female short track speed skater to win a World Cup 500m race.

+In 2024, Santos completed the 2024 World Short Track Speed Skating Championships and won five medals, the gold in the 1000 meters, the silver in the 1500 meters and the 3000 meter relay and the bronze in the 500 meters and the 2000 meter mixed relay.